Madame de Latude

 Description:

-Portrait of Gyp walking in a forest.
-The tree decor is very art nouveau.
+Portrait of Gyp strolling through a forest.
+The tree decor is very Art Nouveau.

 Source: